Making Gyms Safer: Why The Virus Is Less Likely To Spread There Than In A Bar

 Adapting to the pandemic's prohibitions doesn't come cheap

-In Bellevue, Wash., PRO Club is an enormous, upscale gym with spacious workout rooms — and an array of medical services such as physical therapy, hormone treatments, skin care and counseling.
+In Bellevue, Wash., PRO Club is an enormous, upscale gym with spacious workout rooms — and an array of medical services such as physical therapy, hormone treatments, skincare and counseling.
 PRO Club has managed to keep the gym experience relatively normal for members since reopening, according to employee Linda Rackner.
-"There is plenty of space for everyone, we are seeing about 1,000 people a day and have capacity for almost 3,000," says Rackner.
+"There is plenty of space for everyone, we are seeing about 1,000 people a day and have capacity for almost 3,000," Rackner says.
 "We'd love to have more people in the club."

 The gym uses the same air-cleaning units as hospital ICUs, deploys ultraviolet robots to sanitize the rooms and requires temperature checks to enter.
 "I feel like we have good compliance," says Dean Rogers, one of the personal trainers.
 "For the most part, people who come to a gym are in it for their own health, fitness and wellness."